Like Telling the Truth

 td Whittle

-“Say, hey, good lookinWhat you got cookin?How’s about cookin somethin up with me?Say hey sweet babyDon’t you think maybeWe could find us a brand newrecipe?”
 Della’s sneakers hit the asphalt as she stepped off the bus from school, and immediately she regretted not having worn her better shoes.
 The rubber soles of this pair were rubbed so thin that the heat coming off the street seared the bottoms of her feet.
 “Like two catfish in a frying pan,” Janice would say later over dinner, laughing when Della told her the story.
 “I told you to stop wearing those ugly things a while back, didn’t I?”
-Janice was good natured, and would not give Della too hard a time about it; nevertheless, she relished handing…
+Janice was good natured, and would not give Della too hard a time about it; nevertheless, she relished handing out an “I told you so” to her daughter on occasion.
+Della lived with her mother and her six-year-old brother, Cayce, in a…

 +Read more